quasarframework/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 Preparations:

 * If using the global installation of Quasar CLI (`@quasar/cli`), make sure that you have the latest one.
 This is due to the support of quasar.config file in multiple formats.
-* Again, we highlight that the minimum supported version of Node.js is now v18 (always use the LTS versions of Node.js).
+* Again, we highlight that the minimum supported version of Node.js is now v18 (always use the LTS versions of Node.js - the higher the version the better).

 * Edit your `/package.json` on the `@quasar/app-vite` entry and assign it `^2.0.0-beta.0`:
   ```diff /package.json